The Cunard steamship company was founded in 1840,

 Clause 21

-To invest all monies which under the trust ought to be invested in the
+To invest all monies which under the trust ought to be invested in

-or funds or banks.
+stocks or funds or banks.

 Clause 22